auth0/docs/articles/private-cloud/migration-private-to-private.md

 ## Complete migration steps

 The Service Delivery Team will coordinate the onboarding of your new Private Cloud environment.
-Subsequently, you may start executing the migration steps detailed within this guide, either on your own, or by engaging Auth0 Professional Services.
+Subsequently, you may start executing the migration steps detailed within the plan either on your own or by engaging Auth0 Professional Services.

 Following the migration, you will have sufficient time and technical support to evaluate and test the migration.